 Passport, VISA, Customs, and Immunization Requirements

 Before you start packing for your trip to New Zealand, you will want to make sure you have all of the gear that will keep you organized, comfortable, and safe on your trip.
-To help you out, I have included links to some comprehensive packing resources I created for you to review below.
+To help you out, I have included links to some comprehensive packing resources I created for you to review in my Aoraki National Park guide below.

 Top Things to See and Do

 If you are an outdoor enthusiast, you will have little trouble finding fun and exciting things to do inside Aoraki\Mount Cook National Park.
 Whether you are into hiking, climbing, or just taking a scenic drive along Mount Cook Road, there are many different ways to enjoy this beautiful landscape.
-In order to assist you in putting together an itinerary for your trip to the park, I have included my list of the top things to see and do in Aoraki\Mount Cook National Park for you to review below.
+To assist you in putting together an itinerary for your trip to the park, I have included my list of the top things to see and do in the park for you to review in my Aoraki National Park guide below.

 Stop at Viewpoints Along Lake Pukaki On Your Way

 The beautiful views begin even before you step foot inside Aoraki\Mount Cook National Park.
 Located just to the south of the park, the drive along Lake Pukaki could not be more beautiful with the Southern Alps and Mount Cook as a backdrop.
 As you drive along the lake on your way to the park, there are several wonderful viewpoints that I would recommend visiting to enjoy the views and take pictures.
-I have included a map, along with a list of GPS coordinate links, of the viewpoints for you to review below.
+I have included a map, along with a list of GPS coordinate links, of the viewpoints for you to review in my Aoraki National Park guide below.

 Take a Selfie on the Infamous Road to Mount Cook